mobify/mobify-code-style/swift/README.md

 }
 ```

-Use calculated properies instead of getter and setter functions:
+Use computed properties instead of getter and setter functions:

 ```swift
 class Component {